anviaan/ElectricMace/README.md

 # Electric Mace

-Electric Mace is a mod for the latest snapshot of Minecraft 24w11a, this mod adds the ability to enchant the new Mace with Channeling.
+Electric Mace is a mod for the latest snapshot of Minecraft **24w11a**, this mod adds the ability to **enchant the new Mace with Channeling**.
 When we hit a mob from a height greater than 1.5 blocks, lightning will strike nearby enemies, only if it is raining or when there is a storm.

 ## Prerequisites